isabellaorear31-design/horror-trivia/README.md

 **Developer:** Isabella O'Rear

 ## Project Objective
-The goal of this project is to test the player's knowledge of classic horror cinema in a high-stakes environment.
+The goal of this project is to test the player's knowledge of classic horror movies in a high-stakes environment.
 Players must answer questions correctly to stay ahead of the "Slasher."

 ## Game Rules
 1. Enter your name and click "Enter the Woods" to begin.